motion/orbit/notes/next.md

 - initial working app editing
 - initial syncing of config p2p
-- onboarding
-- postgres example
+- example app in just code

 ---

 Goal by end of April

-- Website launch
-- Documentation as well
-- .app working with basic apps
+- example apps

 ---

 Goal by end of May

-- Distribute a beta with basic custom editing apps
+- Website, fully working start to finish custom apps

+---

+Goal by end of June

+- Beta launch

 ---